sbomtools/apt2sbom/README.md

        "passwd_file": "/etc/sbom.users",  # where to find the passwds
        "include_pip": false, # pip results take a long time "pregen_file": null # only open and read this file; otherwise gen.
+       "sbom_type": null # the type of sbom.  must be set if using pre_gen file.
     }

 Note- don't put comments in.
 (ToDo)